-Biographical Information: Rev. Wallace Graduated from Washington- Marion Magnet High School in 1999.
+Rev. Wallace graduated from Washington- Marion Magnet High School in 1999.
 He holds a Master of Arts in Ministry with a concentration in Practical Theology and a Master of Arts in Organizational Management with a concentration in Public Administration.

-Rev. Wallace has over 23 years of faith-based community service experience, serving as senior pastor of Mount Zion Baptist Church of Sulphur/ Mossville, La.
-Project Director for the McNeese State University Upward Bound Program (a TRIO Program under the U.S. Department of Education) and an Online Adjunct Professor at Ohio Christian University.
-He also has over 20 years of law enforcement experience, having served as a full-time Reserve Deputy for the Calcasieu Parish Sheriff's Office (CPSO) and, prior to CPSO, as a Corrections Officer for the Louisiana Department of Public Safety and Corrections.
+Rev. Wallace has over 23 combined years of faith-based & community service experience.
+Rev. Wallace currently serves as: senior pastor of Mount Zion Baptist Church of Sulphur/ Mossville, La., Project Director for the McNeese State University Upward Bound Program (a TRIO Program under the U.S. Department of Education), a member of the Calcasieu Parish School Board representing District 14, and an Online Adjunct Professor at Ohio Christian University.
+Rev. Wallace also has over 20 years of law enforcement experience having served as a full-time, & Reserve Deputy for the Calcasieu Parish Sheriff's Office (CPSO), and prior to CPSO, served as a Corrections Officer for the Louisiana Department of Public Safety and Corrections.

 Rev. Wallace is married to Melonie, and they have three children: Darrius, Deseree,' & Danyele.

 Name: Betty Washington, Ed.D.